broadinstitute/pe2loaddata/README.md

 # pe2loaddata
-Script to parse a Phenix metadata XML file and generate a .CSV for CellProfiler's loaddata module
+Script to parse a Phenix metadata XML file and generate a .CSV for CellProfiler's loaddata module.
+Supports XML files made by Harmony versions V5 and V7.

 To install: